 Supervisor must approve their employee’s performance and development agreement by 30 September.

 Employees must complete their mid-year self-assessment and submit for approval by 30 December.

 Supervisor must approve their employee’s mid-year self-assessment by 31 January.

 Complete this within 3 months of commencing, as per the chief executive’s contract, and then by the end of August each year.
 Record the steps the chief executive will take to achieve each objective and how it will deliver on government priorities.
-See the Chief executive performance objectives (PDF,
+See the Chief executive performance objectives (PDF, 195.3 KB)

-Once the chief executive drafts their Agreement, the Department of Premier and Cabinet (DPC), Queensland Treasury (QT) and the Public Service Commission (PSC) provide feedback to the chief executive on their draft agreement.
+Once the chief executive drafts their Agreement, the Department of Premier and Cabinet (DPC), Queensland Treasury (QT) and the Public Sector Commission (PSC) provide feedback to the chief executive on their draft agreement.
 They should seek input and approval from their Minister and submit their Agreement for final approval to the Premier or Premier’s Delegate.

 Chief executives provide a self-assessment and seek comments and feedback from their Minister in July of each year.